nothaldir/project-starter-2018/readme.md

 - node-js >= 6.4.0

 ## Installation
-To automate the installation process, we **recommend** that you use the <a href="">wasa-cli</a>, a CLI tool that can initialize ready-to-go new projects based on this boilerplate in no time.

-Otherwise, follow these instructions:
+To install, follow these instructions:
 - `npm install` to install the dependencies.
 - `npm install -g commitizen` to globally install Commitizen.